 Annie Moulin, historian

 The tide turned in late June 1793 when the Catholic and Royal Army marched north and laid siege to Nantes, one of France’s largest cities.
 Their attack was poorly planned and coordinated, so failed after just two days.
 Jacques Cathelineau, one of the Vendeans’ more competent commanders, was killed on Bastille Day, 1793.
-In October a 40,000-strong Vendean force marched on a smaller republican army near Cholet but were outmaneuvered and defeated.
+In October a 40,000-strong Vendean force marched on a smaller republican army near Cholet but was outmanoeuvred and defeated.
 Changing tactics, they embarked on a ‘Virée de Galerne’ (‘northern spree’), an attempt to link up with counter-revolutionaries in Brittany and Normandy.
-In November the Vendeans marched on the port city of Granville, where they hoped to align with a regiment of English marines.
-They laid siege to Granville but found no English, only republicans, so were forced to scatter.
+In November, the Vendeans marched on the port city of Granville, where they hoped to align with a regiment of English marines.
+They laid siege to Granville but found no English, only Republicans, so were forced to scatter.
 Their numbers now down to fewer than 8,000 men, the Catholic and Royal Army retreated south and captured the city of Savenay.
-A battle-hardened republican force of 18,000 arrived the following day and the Vedeans were soon surrounded and defeated.
+A battle-hardened Republican force of 18,000 arrived the following day and the Vendeans were soon surrounded and defeated.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation: